Our Africa Facts for Kids provide 20 interesting and fun facts on the African continent.

-The African continent is located mainly in the Eastern hemisphere and to the major part in the Northern Hemisphere.
+The African continent is located mainly in the Eastern Hemisphere and to the major part in the Northern Hemisphere.

-The most populous country is Nigeria, with more than 185 million people, but the country is only a third of the size of Algeria.
+The most populous country in Africa, however, is Nigeria, with more than 219 million people, but the country is only a third of the size of Algeria.

 5. Biggest Island: Madagascar in the Indian Ocean.
-Madagascar is the fourth largest island in the world (after Greenland, New Guinea and Borneo).
+Madagascar is the fourth largest island in the world - after Greenland, New Guinea and Borneo.

 9. Driest Place: The Sahara in northern Africa is the largest hot desert in the world.
 The climate is extremely dry (arid) in this region.
 Read more about the world's deserts here.

 15. Tourist attractions in Africa: The most popular African tourist attractions are:

-Other big cities in South America are:
+Other large cities in Africa are:

-The southernmost point of the African continent is Cape Agulhas, which is roughly 170km/ 100 miles southeast from Cape Town.
+The southernmost point of the African continent is Cape Agulhas, which is roughly 170 km/ 100 miles southeast from Cape Town.

 17. Animals: In Africa, you will find some of the largest mammals on this planet.
-Among them are the largest land mammal, the African elephant, the tallest mammal, the giraffe, and the fastest mammal, the cheetah, which can run with speeds up to 113km/ hour or 70 miles/ hour!
+Among them are the largest land mammal, the African elephant, the tallest mammal, the giraffe, and the fastest mammal, the cheetah, which can run with speeds up to 113 km/ hour or 70 miles/ hour!